mnemosyne-systems/orangu/README.md

 - **`orangu`** — the workspace-aware coding environment you drive: the terminal UI, local and Git/forge tools, `/review` and `/auto_review`, the knowledge graph, semantic `/search`, and the context-compression engine.
 - **`orangu-coordinator`** — an optional companion HTTP proxy that starts and stops `orangu-server` on demand and swaps to whichever model each request needs, so a single-GPU machine can use a different model per role without ever running more than one server.
 Skip it if you have the VRAM to keep every model resident.
 - **`orangu-server`** — *is* the inference engine.
 GGUF loading, tokenization, the transformer forward pass, sampling, and request scheduling are implemented directly in Rust with **no dependency on llama.cpp/ggml's compiled code**, running on CPU or GPU (Vulkan, CUDA, ROCm, OpenCL).
-It exposes an OpenAI-compatible API plus native health/props/slots/metrics endpoints, and doubles as the machine's GGUF inventory (`list`/`show`/`download`/`suggest`/`system`).
+It exposes an OpenAI-compatible API plus native health/props/slots/metrics endpoints and a workspace-scoped file API, ships an optional browser chat console, and doubles as the machine's GGUF inventory (`list`/`show`/`download`/`delete`/`suggest`/`system`/`prune`).
+See [The inference server](#the-inference-server).

 Every layer talks to the next over the OpenAI-compatible API, so the pieces stay cleanly separated, yet they ship and run as one: a **fully local, fully private, single-language AI coding stack — no Python, no llama.cpp, no cloud**.
-The coordinator ([manual](https://github.com/mnemosyne-systems/orangu/blob/main/doc/manual/en/76-coordinator.md)) and server ([manual](https://github.com/mnemosyne-systems/orangu/blob/main/doc/manual/en/78-server.md)) each have their own chapter.
+The coordinator ([manual](https://github.com/mnemosyne-systems/orangu/blob/main/doc/manual/en/44-coordinator.md)) and server ([manual](https://github.com/mnemosyne-systems/orangu/blob/main/doc/manual/en/46-server.md)) each have their own chapter, with the internals documented separately ([coordinator](https://github.com/mnemosyne-systems/orangu/blob/main/doc/manual/en/76-coordinator.md), [server](https://github.com/mnemosyne-systems/orangu/blob/main/doc/manual/en/78-server.md)).

+A fourth binary, `orangu-bench`, is a developer tool rather than part of the stack: it measures decode and prefill throughput of any OpenAI-compatible server over HTTP — `orangu-server` or another engine under the identical harness — and can record and chart results over time.
+See the [Benchmarking](https://github.com/mnemosyne-systems/orangu/blob/main/doc/manual/en/79-bench.md) chapter.

 ## Features